 Competitions are important in the life of photographic societies and they can be a great way to improve your photographic skills by learning from an external judge's comments on the images presented.

-Each year, a number of BPS Competitions for prints, projected digital images (PDIs) and occasionally for slides are held.
+Each year, a number of BPS Competitions for prints, projected digital images (PDIs) are held.
 Entry into the competitions is entirely voluntary.
-Results for these club competitions for the 2014-15 season are here, and those for the 2013-14 season are here.
+Results for these club competitions for the 2015-16 season are here, and those for the 2014-15 season are here.

-From time to time there are club projects to produce a book opr presentation, for example, in 1999 members compiled a Millenium Book.
-Current BPS Projects are described below.
+From time to time there are club projects to produce a book opr presentation, for example, in 1999 members compiled a Millenium Book and in 2014 they produced a club "My London" book.

 Inter-club Competitions with neighbouring South London clubs are held for colour prints, monochrome prints and PDIs and our panels are usually chosen from images seen in the previous year.